Maastricht Aachen Airport: Aircraft movements

 The number of aircraft movements decreased significantly between 2005 and 2007 compared to previous years due to relocation of a major Dutch flight school, the Nationale Luchtvaartschool, nowadays better known as CAE Oxford Aviation Academy.
 The flight school, which was originally based at this airport, moved all flight operations to Évora Airport in Portugal.
 In the summer of 2007, flight training at the airport resumed as the Stella Aviation Academy moved into the facilities previously used by the NLS.

 In 2009, there were a total of 40,621 aircraft movements, up 13.9% from 2008.
 In 2008, there were a total of 35,668 aircraft movements, up 83.4% from 2007.
 In 2007, there were a total of 19,454 aircraft movements, up 35% from 2006.

 Airlines and destinations

 Passenger

 The following airlines operate regular scheduled and charter flights to and from Maastricht/Aachen:

+The nearest larger international airports are Düsseldorf Airport, located 103 km north east, Cologne Bonn Airport, located 120 km east, and Amsterdam Schiphol Airport, located 208 km north west of Maastricht Aachen Airport.